Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 //api_key.apiKeyPrefix = 'Token';

 let apiInstance = new finnhub.DefaultApi();
 let symbol = "symbol_example"; // String | Symbol of the company: AAPL.
-let opts = {
+Leave this param blank to get the latest transactions. let opts = {
   'from': new Date("2013-10-20"), // Date | From date: 2020-03-15.
   'to': new Date("2013-10-20") // Date | To date: 2020-03-16.